 What would you eat in nature?

-For the reasons mentioned above, one key to rediscover the human species-appropriate diet is studying what the chimpanzee diet looks like in the wild, which helps us understand what foods deliver complete nutrition.
-So what do chimpanzees eat in the wild?
+For the reasons mentioned above, one key to rediscovering the human species-appropriate diet is studying what the frugivorous chimpanzee diet looks like in the wild.
+Understanding the chimpanzee diet helps us evaluate what foods deliver complete nutrition in our original ecological setting.
+After all, the nutritional requirements of chimpanzees and humans are highly likely interchangeable:

 They also have extended periods of eating fruit only.
 Depending on seasonal availability, they can go weeks eating the same fruit.
 Figs are one of their staple fruits.
 It’s not known entirely what foods in the wild are fallback foods in times of limited access to preferred foods.